dvsujan/Training_progress/readme.md

 # day 12
 Continued Day 11 Project, increased the code coverage from 92% to 100% and fully implemented the business logic

+# day13
+converted the shopping application from day 11-12 from synchrnous to asyncrhonous using Task and async/await